Visit Hawes and Wensleydale with the Kids

 Want to know what stuff there is to do in Hawes and Wensleydale for the Kids?

 Yes?
 Well you are in the right place!
-We love a trip to Hawes, and there really is so much to do with the family on a day trip or even a staycation!
+We love a trip to Hawes, and there really is so much to do with the family on a day trip or on holiday!
 Hawes is located at the top end of Wensleydale, surrounded by high fells and is a pretty and bustling market town.
 With cobbled streets, waterfalls, local businesses and VIEWS, you need to get yourself to Hawes.
 I’m not kidding!

 What’s great for the kids to do whilst you are there?

 Well take a scroll down, we’ll tell you all about it!
-Walks, attractions, stuff to see and places to eat, we’ve got it all covered!
+Walks, attractions, stuff to see and places to eat, we’ve got your family trip to Wensleydale covered!

 Our Best Hawes and Wensleydale Walks for Kids